mattackerman808/chore_minder/README.md

 Requires sqllite DB libs for python install

+System writes DB file into /var/tmp (will need write access for web server user)

 * Clone into DocRoot
 * Setup cgi-bin for execution within your web server
 * Go to admin page (/cgi-bin/admin.py)